Developer to potentially pull plug on new gym due to neighbor complaints

 ALBUQUERQUE, N.M.
 (KRQE) – A developer could be pulling its plans to build a gym in the far northeast heights because of neighbor complaints.

-As News 13 has reported, Consensus Planning wanted to build a 32-foot-tall Defined Fitness off Paseo Del Norte and Holbrook.
-But people in the upscale north Albuquerque Acres neighborhood in August were quick to say they didn’t want it.
+Consensus Planning wanted to build a 32-foot-tall Defined Fitness off Paseo Del Norte and Holbrook.
+However, people in the upscale north Albuquerque Acres neighborhood in August were quick to say they didn’t want it.

 “Here we bought this property thinking we are going to have this beautiful view and open spaces and no traffic,” said Brenda Jenkins, who lives in the neighborhood.